LeapLabTHU/DAT/README.md

 ## Contact

-If you have any questions or concerns, please send mail to [xzf20@mails.tsinghua.edu.cn](mailto:xzf20@mails.tsinghua.edu.cn).
+If you have any questions or concerns, please send email to [xzf23@mails.tsinghua.edu.cn](mailto:xzf23@mails.tsinghua.edu.cn).